 As Christmas in London draws near, ice rinks pop up all over the city.
 The one pictured below is in Winter Wonderland but it’s grown a lot in size since then!

 Christmas in London’s theatreland isn’t limited to the great British tradition of pantomime.
 There are comic adult-only shows, seasonal ballets (most notably two productions of The Nutcracker), musicals, plays and extravaganzas.
-The most popular shows, such as The Royal Ballet’s The Nutcracker get sold out well in advance.
-The 2019 production will go on sale early in the new year.
+The most popular shows, such as The Royal Ballet’s The Nutcracker get sold out well in advance with tickets going on sale early in the new year.

 Image courtesy of the Royal Opera House, credit: Tristram Kenton

 There are numerous streets with fabulous Christmas displays and a good way to discover the best of them is through a walking tour.
 See the route I took, along with more of my pictures, here; Where to find the best Christmas lights in London.
-If you don’t have time to see them all make sure you don’t miss Regents Street and Oxford Street.
+If you don’t have time to see them all make sure you don’t miss Regents Street (from 14th November 2019) and Oxford Street (from 21st November).

 I recently stayed in a Point A hotel for the first time.
 There are six in London with rooms from £54.
 Mine was in Kings Cross, which is the most expensive at £85, however, it’s just a few minutes’ walk from St Pancras International as well as Kings Cross national and underground stations.
 It was basic but had everything I needed (including a good shower), and was spotlessly clean.
 And I felt very safe there as a lone female traveller in London.
 Plus, if you join the A List, you’ll get 10% off.